Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     >reset
     ```

+9. In the terminal emulator window, set the debug messaging level to 0 to temporarily disable the output messages.
+The debug level can be set anywhere from 0 to 4.
+Use the `debug <level>` command by manually typing it into the CLI.
+The complete command must be followed by hitting `[RETURN]`
+    ```bash
+    >debug 0
+    ```

-9. At this point, the board is connected to Wi-Fi, but has not yet established a connection with the cloud.
-The `cloud` command can be used at any time to confirm the cloud connection status.
+10. At this point, the board is connected to Wi-Fi, but has not yet established a connection with the cloud (the green and red LEDs may be flashing).
+The `cloud` command can be used at any time to confirm the cloud connection status (which as of right now should be false).
 The complete command must be followed by hitting `[RETURN]`
     ```bash
     >cloud -status
     ```